 Prerequisites: Senior standing, or permission of the Director for Athletic Training and completion of BIOL 2401 or BIOL 2402, or KINE 4320.
 General pharmacology of drugs acting on the autonomic, cardiovascular, and central nervous systems.
 Included are principles governing drug-receptor interactions, dose-response relationships, desensitization, and tolerance.
-Required for all ESHP majors seeking athletic training concentrations.
+Required for all ESHP majors with athletic training emphasis.
 (Spring odd Years)